Andrew Calvin, M.D.

 - Stick to websites with endings such as .org, .gov or .edu, because .com can sometimes be unreliable.

 - Avoid websites that ask for payment or for you to sign up using a username and password.

 When you are researching medical advice, you should look at the organization providing you the information because there are medical facilities or sites that are more reputable than others.

 Five examples of reputable organizations and websites are:

-- Mayo Clinic Health System is a network of clinics and hospitals serving more than 60 communities in Iowa, Minnesota and Wisconsin.
+- Mayo Clinic Health System is a network of clinics and hospitals serving communities in Iowa, Minnesota and Wisconsin.
 Their community-based doctors and patients are supported by the highly specialized expertise and resources of Mayo Clinic.
 This partnership is dedicated to providing quality health care close to home.